ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This canvas adds the unity console log to a world game object.
-To use the prefab, it simply needs to be placed into the scene and it will be visible in world space.
-It's also possible to child it to other objects such as the controller so it can track where the user is.

-It's also recommended to use the Simple Pointer and UI Pointer on a controller to interact with the Console Viewer Canvas as it has a scrollable text area, a button to clear the log and a checkbox to toggle whether the log messages are collapsed.
+Adds an in-scene representation of the Unity console on a world space canvas.

+**Prefab Usage:**
+* Place the `VRTK/Prefabs/ConsoleViewerCanvas` prefab into the scene hierarchy.

+> It is also possible to interact with the `ConsoleViewerCanvas` with a `VRTK_UIPointer`.

 ### Inspector Parameters